-WELCOME TO CENTER FOR DISABILITY ACCESS AND RESOURCES (CEDAR)
+WELCOME TO THE CENTER FOR DISABILITY ACCESS AND RESOURCES (CEDAR)

 The Center for Disability Access and Resources provide services and academic accommodations for students of all backgrounds on campus with documented physical, psychological and learning disabilities.
 Not only do we advocate for our participants, but we encourage them to become their own advocates as well.

 We empower our participants by (1) being a Disability Resource Center.
 This function provides supportive services to students with disabilities to enhance their skills for personal, academic, and professional growth.
 Our primary mission is to provide enriching support programs, services, and reasonable accommodations as mandated by law to FAMU students with disabilities.
 Our enhanced resources beyond the mandated reasonable accommodations is what distinguishes this center from those at other HBCU’s and makes us the leader in disability service provision.
 The services include but are not limited to Academic Accommodations, Assistive Technology, Mobility Van Service, Academic Advising, Course Registration Assistance, Tutoring for Barrier Courses, Scholarships, and Internships.